prof-rossetti/gwu-badm-2301-201509/README.md

 ### Conduct

-To foster and promote a positive and successful learning environment, each member of the Learning Community agrees to abide by the [Code of Conduct](CONDUCT.md).
+To foster and promote a positive and successful learning environment, each member of the Learning Community agrees to abide by University [Codes of Conduct](CONDUCT.md).